 To do this well, you will have to answer 4 key questions:

 1. Should you only be brand tracking among your target segments?

 Some brands narrow their focus so much that they only survey the demographic or psychographic target group they’re most focused on.

-This ensures a deep understanding of the brand’s position or impact among the consumers the marketing strategy and tactics have been designed for.
-But it may leave marketers blind to threats facing the large share of revenue that likely still comes from the rest of the market.
+This ensures a deep understanding of the brand’s position or impact among the consumers who the marketing strategy and tactics have been designed for.
+Of course, it may also leave marketers blind to threats facing the large share of revenue that likely still comes from the rest of the market.

 You may want to consider only excluding the lowest priority segments, and perhaps setting a maximum number of interviews among secondary priority segments.
-This allows you to get a comprehensive read of the relevant addressable market at the same time that it also allows you to dive a bit deeper into your areas of focus.
-If you cap those secondary targets, don’t forget to upweight their answers when pulling total market results.
+This allows you to get a comprehensive read of the relevant addressable market while allowing you to dive a bit deeper into your areas of focus.
+If you do tap those secondary targets, don’t forget to weight their answers accordingly when pulling total market results.

 Either way, including your target segments as analysis groups in your brand tracker is an effective way to keep the market segmentation framework top-of-mind with internal stakeholders, boosting and prolonging engagement in a way that helps maximize the return on your segmentation investment.

 2. Should the tracker’s target segments be demographically or attitudinally defined?